peteDDD/VSR-Mini-Mega-Alternator-Regulator/README.md

  -  The previously-mentioned remote color graphical display
  -  3D-printed case for VSR Mega-Mini with 0.93" OLED
  -  3D-printed bezel for the remote color graphical display

+ FULL REFERENCE MANUAL CAN BE FOUND IN THE DOCUMENTATION DIRECTORY.

  ###